oguadime/AdvectionUpwind/README.md

 AdvEqnUpwindb(M, nu);

 ```
-%% License
+%% License.
 This project is licensed under the MIT License - see the LICENSE file for details.
 ```
 Feel free to adjust any part of this README to better fit your specific needs or preferences.